assaf/zombie/doc/API.md

 With `duration` as the first argument, this method waits for the specified time (in milliseconds) and any resource/JavaScript to complete processing.

+You can also pass a function as the first argument that tells the browser when to stop processing events.
+The function is called with the window and should return `true` when done.

-Without duration, Zombie makes best judgement by waiting up to 5 seconds for the page to load resources (scripts, XHR requests, iframes), process DOM events, and fire timeouts events.
+Without duration or function, Zombie makes best judgement by waiting up to a second for the page to load resources (scripts, XHR requests, iframes), process DOM events, and fire timeouts events.

 You can also call `wait` with no callback and simply listen to the `done` and `error` events getting fired.